ntwilson/LinqAug/README.md

-# LinqAug
+# LINQED
-Additional extension methods for C# Enumerables inspired by LINQ.
+LINQ Extended Design

-Additional extensions to the F# Seq, List, and Array modules.
+This library contains additional extension methods for C# Enumerables inspired by LINQ, as well as extensions to the F# Seq, List, and Array modules.

 ## C# Extensions